thematters/apollo-response-cache/README.md

 On each query request,

 1. `responseCachePlugin` creates an empty key set, and injects it to the context.
-2. `@logCache` collects node on its field, then add to the key set.
+2. `@logCache` collects nodes on its field, then add to the key set.
 3. `responseCachePlugin` writes query response cache (`fqc`) and node-fqc key mapping to in-memory data store.

 Once a mutation updates this node, `@purgeCache` will purge related `fqc`.